vv-work/NewKB/Unity_ECS_Advenced.md

 ```

-### Query ToEntityArray and to ToComponentDataArray
+### 📊 Query ToEntityArray and ToComponentDataArray

 - `ToEntityArray(Allocator.Temp)` - getting NativeArray of `Entiti`'s from entityQuery
 - `ToComponentDataArray<UnitMoverData>(Allocator.Temp)` - getting `NativeArray` of UnitMoverData from entityQuery